doniseferi/covid-near-me/README.md

 npm run compose
 ```

-The application will be available on port 3000 when the script successfully starts up.
+The application will be available on port 3000 when the script successfully executes.